Sacramento Geckos: History

-The Geckos emerged from a turbulent soccer history in New Mexico, following on the heels of a decade of semi-professional/professional club soccer in Albuquerque from 1986-1996 with the Albuquerque Outlaws, Albuquerque Gunners, New Mexico Roadrunners, and New Mexico Chiles.
-With this rich soccer history, Albuquerque and owner Al Valentine made the commitment to pro soccer with the debut of the Geckos in the USL D-3 Pro League in 1997.
+The Geckos began as a franchise in New Mexico, following a decade of operating as a semi-professional/professional club soccer in Albuquerque from 1986-1996 with the Albuquerque Outlaws, Albuquerque Gunners, New Mexico Roadrunners, and New Mexico Chiles.
+In 1997, the City of Albuquerque and owner Al Valentine committed to pro soccer with the debut of the Geckos in the USL D-3 Pro League in 1997.
 The team had instant success with a 15-3 (W-L) record, winning the league championship in its first year.

 Following this success, the team jumped up to tier 2 in the American soccer pyramid, joining the USL A-League in 1998.
 The club failed to produce similar results and, burdened with financial problems, was sold to a new ownership group in Sacramento, California.
-Doomed from the outset, the Sacramento Geckos struggled with the existing club debt and further poor results on the field, setting an all-time league record for losing all 28 games and being outscored 91-16 for the year, lasting only half a season before the United Soccer Leagues were forced to buy the team, renaming them Team Sacramento.
+The Sacramento Geckos struggled with existing club debt and continued to produce poor results on the field, setting an all-time league record for losing all 28 games and being outscored 91-16 for the year, The Geckos only lasted another half a season before the United Soccer Leagues were forced to buy the team, renaming them Team Sacramento.
 The team folded following the 1999 season.